Kambaa/docker-oracle/README.md

 This will create a new container named docker-oracle and system password will be set to 1234565.
 Web port is setup 48080

+Goto: http://localhost:48080/apex/apex_admin  (username: admin password: 1234565)
+Create a workspace (remember your entered passwords) Connect using the passwords you've given.(SqlDeveloper etc.)

 ## Todos: